cryosparcw reference

 --worker <WORKER>

-: (Required) Hostname of the worker that the master can use for access the worker.
-If the master and worker are running on the same machine (e.g., a workstation), specify--worker localhost
+: (Required) Hostname of the worker that the master can use to access the worker.
+If the master can resolve the worker's hostname, one may specify--worker $(hostname -f)

 --master <MASTER>

-: (Required) Hostname of the local network machine--port <PORT>
+: (Required) Hostname or local IP address of the CryoSPARC master computer--port <PORT>

 : Port on which the master node is running (default39000